 How to Apply

-Please must submit a cover letter, resume, and a brief statement answering the following:
+Applicants must submit a cover letter, resume, and a brief statement answering the following:

 The Women’s Congressional Policy Institute considers bipartisan women’s political leadership as its core value.
 Since 1995, our mission of bringing women policymakers together across party lines and women’s leadership programs have set us apart from other advocacy organizations.
 In 500 words or less, please explain why you are interested in interning at WCPI, specifically, and why our mission and programs are important to you.